-Don’t forget that you still have access to an Oklahoma Medicare Advantage plan as long as you don’t have End Stage Renal Failure.
+In that case, you will still have access to an Oklahoma Medicare Advantage plan as long as you don’t have End-Stage Renal Failure.
 Medicare Advantage plans in Oklahoma are private Medicare health plans.
-You agree to use the plan’s network of doctor’s and hospitals.
+You agree to use the plan’s network of doctors and hospitals.
 You will also pay co-pays for your medical services as you go along.
 Many of these plans include a built-in Medicare Part D prescription drug plan too.

 Get Help Choosing an Oklahoma Medicare Plan

 Still have questions?
 That’s what we are here for.
 Most Medicare beneficiaries are not aware that there are brokers like us who specialize in Medicare products.
 Our services are free to you, and you will pay exactly the same price for your coverage whether you use a broker or not.